mattdinnis/my_openhab2-addons/addons/binding/org.openhab.binding.victronenergyvrm/README.md

 # <bindingName> Binding

-This binding is for monitoring MPPT Solarcharger from Victron Energy VRM API.
+This binding is for monitoring MPPT Solarcharger from Victron Energy VRM.
+So, before you can use this binding, you need a installation at https://vrm.victronenergy.com/ This could be done by [Color Control GX](https://www.victronenergy.com/panel-systems-remote-monitoring/color-control), [Venus GX](https://www.victronenergy.com/panel-systems-remote-monitoring/venus-gx) or also a Raspberry Pi with some special software.
+If you have a usual Raspbian as OS on your Pi running, so you can install the vrmlogger to provide your data from your Solarcharger to VRM.
 To install vrmlogger look at [this howto](https://github.com/victronenergy/venus/wiki/raspberrypi-install-venus-packages).

 ## Supported Things